telerik/winforms-docs/editors/textboxcontrol/text-editing.md

 ---
 title: Text editing
-page_title: Text editing | UI for WinForms Documentation
+page_title: Text editing | RadTextBoxControl
 description: Text editing
 slug: winforms/editors/textboxcontrol/text-editing
 tags: text,editing
 published: True
-position: 5
+position: 6
 previous_url: editors-textboxcontrol-text-editing
 ---

 # Text editing

-##

-The editing point is determined by the caret position and selection in RadTextBoxControl.
+The editing point is determined by the caret position and selection in __RadTextBoxControl__.
 The editing position is visible only if the control is focused.

 You can insert text programmatically at concrete position by using the __Insert__ method.
 At that case, the text is inserted at the position determined by the __SelectionStart__ property.
 If the __SelectionLength__ property is greater than zero, the inserted text replaces the selected text.